bokeh/bokeh/docs/bokeh/source/docs/user_guide.rst

     Learn important foundational concepts about how Bokeh is organized.

 :ref:`ug_basic`
-    Make different kinds of plots using the simple but flexible glyph methods from the |bokeh.plotting| interface.
+    Learn how to create different kinds of plots using the simple but flexible
+    |bokeh.plotting| interface.

+:ref:`ug_styling`
+    Learn how to customize the appearance of your plots.

 :ref:`ug_topics`
-    topics
+    Learn about Bokeh's more specialized functionalities.

 :ref:`ug_interaction`
-    Create more sophisticated interactions including widgets or linked panning and selection.
+    Learn how to make your plots more interactive and with features such as plot tools, widgets, and callbacks.

 :ref:`ug_output`
-    Ouptut
+    Learn how to export, embed, and display Bokeh plots in different contexts.

 :ref:`ug_server`
-    Deploy the Bokeh Server to build and publish sophisticated data applications.
+    Learn how to use the Bokeh Server to build and publish complex data applications.

 :ref:`ug_advanced`
-    Create plots in JavaScript by using BokehJS directly.
+    Learn how to use Bokeh with other tools, extend Bokeh, or create plots in JavaScript by using BokehJS directly.

 The user guide contains a lot of examples.
 They are as minimal as possible and usually focus on highlighting one functionality or concept each.
 You can copy